pieroproietti/penguins-eggs/README.md

 - `-v, --verbose`: Enables verbose mode, providing more detailed output.

 **DESCRIPTION**
-The `eggs tools clean` command is designed to remove unnecessary files and clean up system logs and apt cache.
+<p align="justify"> The `eggs tools clean` command is designed to remove unnecessary files and clean up system logs and apt cache.
 By executing this command, you can free up disk space and improve system performance by removing temporary files, log files, and cached package files.
 The cleaning process may include deleting system logs, which contain records of system events and activities.
 It may also involve cleaning up the apt cache, which stores downloaded package files.
-By removing these files, you can reclaim disk space and ensure that your system operates more efficiently.
+By removing these files, you can reclaim disk space and ensure that your system operates more efficiently.</p>

 **EXAMPLES**
 ```